Experienced and trained in the latest research and best practices of teaching and learning, with a unique understanding of independent schools.

 Executive, Leadership, and DE&I Coaching

-Cathy is an executive coach whose clients include independent school leaders from across the country.
+Cathy is a certified executive coach and a member of the International Coach Federation whose clients include independent school leaders from across the country.
 Cathy's eclectic coaching approach is centered on the client and their needs, grounded in empathy, humor, and warmth, and focused on supporting clients in designing actions to achieve their professional and personal goals.
 Cathy brings over 30 years of experience as a teacher, administrator, and trustee in both day and boarding schools, with particular expertise in leadership and governance.
 As Director of Professional Learning at the California Association of Independent Schools, Cathy values adult learning, a growth mindset, and a human understanding of people and organizations--and brings these values to her coaching practice.
 Cathy is currently completing her Evidence Based Coaching Certification at Fielding Graduate University and is a member of the International Coach Federation.
 Her adult daughters attended independent schools, and her husband is an independent school leader, giving her perspective on the journey of reflection, self awareness, and growth.